-Growth of the Nashville area expands I-24 to at least six overall lanes from SR 155 (Briley Parkway / Exit 43) south to U.S. 231 (Exit 81) at Murfreesboro.
-The freeway also expands to at least six lanes from the c/d roadway system with I-124 and U.S. 27 through the "Big Scramble Interchange" in Chattanooga east to Interstate 75.
+Growth of the Nashville area preceded expansion of I-24 to at least six overall lanes from SR 155 (Briley Parkway / Exit 43) south to U.S. 231 (Exit 81) at Murfreesboro.
+The freeway also widens to at least six lanes from the c/d roadway system with I-124 and U.S. 27 at the "Big Scramble Interchange" in Chattanooga east to Interstate 75.

 Interstate 24 across Monteagle Mountain was constructed between 1962 and 1968.
 It replaced a winding two-lane road originally built in 1923.1 Initial stretches of I-24 completed in Tennessee by 1960 included one of the roadways across Monteagle Mountain and the bridges over the L & N Railroad lines between Exits 178 and 180A in Chattanooga.2

 |Central Avenue heads south from U.S. 41/76 (E Main Street) to Rossville Boulevard in Chattanooga.
 I-24 trailblazers split traffic for eastbound via Rossville Boulevard (SR 27) south to the cloverleaf interchange at Exit 180.
 01/21/13|